Burnout for Clinicians: When the Therapist Needs Therapy

 “I Think I Thought I Was Immune”

 “I think I thought I was immune,” she said.
-“I think I thought that because I knew about it, I was protected from it.”
+“I think I thought that because I knew about it, I was somehow protected from it.”

 The Particular Paradox of Clinician Burnout

-There is a particular cruelty to burning out as a clinician.
+There’s a particular cruelty to burning out as a clinician.

-Phoebe knew, intellectually, that therapists needed therapy.
-She had said this to her students.
-She had believed it, in the abstract.
-She had not, until she came to see me, been able to apply it to herself.
-The belief that she was somehow exempt.
-That her training protected her, that her self-awareness was sufficient.
-Had kept her from getting help for eighteen months.
+Grace knew, intellectually, that therapists need therapy.
+She’d said it to her students.
+She’d believed it, in the abstract.
+What she hadn’t been able to do, until she sat in my office, was apply it to her own life.
+The quiet conviction that she was somehow exempt, that her training was a kind of armor, that her self-awareness was enough on its own, had kept her from getting help for a year and a half.

 The Depersonalization Nobody Talks About